-We are excited to offer these events this fall.
-These are all part of our larger initiative that focuses on educating and equipping our community with practical tools to engage those in poverty.
+These events are all part of our larger initiative that focuses on educating and equipping our community with practical tools to engage those in poverty.
 These events are geared not only toward nonprofits, but also businesses, educators, and any other sectors that work with those in poverty.
 We hope that you will join us for any number of these events and invite your staff as well!

 Becoming an Ally: Bridges Out of Poverty

 Would you like to walk with those in poverty as they journey toward stability?
 Become an Ally for a time commitment of one hour a week.
-Join us on firstname.lastname@example.org. from for a required training.
-If you'd like to be involved but can't make the training dates, contact us at
+If you want more information contact us at firstname.lastname@example.org or call 423.479.2020 Ex.
+115.